pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 top-to-bottom.

 In Pytch we do something very similar.
-We need a line of Python code which works as the "hat block", and also a line of Python code which does the same job as the "go to" block.
+We need a line of Python code which works as the "hat block", and a line of Python code which does the same job as the "go to" block.
 One new thing in Pytch is that we need to give our script a _name_.
 (If you want to know the details, what we're doing is _defining_ a Python _function_.)

 We'll use the name `pop_up_and_down`, because in a minute, this script will also make the mole pop up from a random hole and then back down